Hatlerdorf: Infrastructure

 Hatlerdorf has its own post office, several bank branches, the Catholic parish St. Leopold, the Dornbirn Municipal Hospital and a residential care home for the elderly.

 Transportation

 The L 190 highway cuts through the precinct.
 Shortly before reaching the 1.
 Bezirk it crosses the L 204 Lustenauer Strasse.
 The Rheintal/Walgau Autobahn passes through the precinct area, but the closest direct connection is Dornbirn South.
 Since the opening of the Vorarlberg Railway Vorarlbergbahn in 1872 Hatlerdorf has had its own railroad station.

 Geography

 Hatlerdorf extends from the Dornbirn Ach Dornbirner Ach in the northeast and the foot of the Karren mountain in the southeast out into the Rhine valley plain, bordering in the west on Lustenau and in the south on Hohenems.

 Sights

 Parish church St. Leopold (built 1860 – 1866)

-This Neo-Romantic Roman Catholic parish church (Pfarrkirche Dornbirn-Hatlerdorf / Pfarrkirche Dornbirn-St. Leopold) is located in the district of Hatlerdorf, in the community of Dornbirn, Vorarlberg, western Austria.
-The church is consecrated to St. Leopold and belongs to the Deanery of Dornbirn, in the Diocese of Feldkirch.
+This Neo-Romantic Roman Catholic parish church (Pfarrkirche Dornbirn-Hatlerdorf / Pfarrkirche Dornbirn-St. Leopold) is consecrated to St. Leopold and belongs to the Deanery of Dornbirn, in the Diocese of Feldkirch.
 It is under historic monument protection.